Fl1ght9/skyline/README.md

 - authentication done
 - informational database loaded in

-- updating self draw of stars
+- needs updating of self draw of stars
-- front end still needs fixing up
+- needs to be merged with front end